erroronline1/caro/readme.md

 * Documents can have fields that are supposed to learn to recommend past entries for each unit.
 There may be faulty entries.
 You can download, edit and reupload a CSV-file, or use the upload option for prefilling recommendations.
 A provided file overwrites the entire dataset for the selected unit.
 Table headers resemble input field names, rows are for recommendations.
 Without a provided file you get the export.
 * Risk data can be imported/updated through dedicated CSV-files.
 * In case of an available product list import via the [ERP interface](#erp-interface) there is an option to update the whole product database in one go.
+* During ERP-software maintenance the interface can be temporarily disabled.

 [Content](#content)